arnodelorme/wp15/BIDScramble/README.md

 # BIDScramble

 The BIDScramble tool generates scrambled or pseudo-random BIDS datasets from existing BIDS datasets, while preserving statistical distributions of user-specified variables and preserving user-specified effects of interest.
-The ouput data of this tool is not (or at least minimally) traceable and does not contain personal data.
+The output data of this tool is not (or at least minimally) traceable and does not contain personal data.

 It requires some BIDS-specific tooling to make the input dataset properly anonymous, possibly by replacing it with scrambled.
 That allows researchers to interact with pseudo-random datasets and code to implement and test their pipelines.
 The pipelines should run on the scrambled data just as it runs on the real input data.